 There is a range of extra curricular activities available for pupils during lunchtime and after school.
 Parents will be informed about these by the school.
 In addition to in-school activities, classes also make regular educational visits and field studies.
 Wherever possible, these visits are linked to pupils’ class work.

 All activities are supervised by members of staff, and where participation involves children travelling or staying late after school, written permission for children taking part is required from parents.
 Parent Councils and parent helpers also support extra curricular activities, parents are encouraged to contact the school if they wish to volunteer to support after school activities.

+Various school trips are organised for pupils throughtout the school year.
+These trips are an important part of learning.
+The Council’s safety procedures are adopted and parental consent is always sought before all trips to ensure the safety and enjoyment of everyone taking part.

+Safety

+All school activities are subject to risk assessments which ensure that any hazards involved are identified and managed appropriately.
+Whenever parental consent is required the school will issue the appropriate form and information.
+This will include consent for:

+Trips and excursions

+Administering medicine

+Using pupil’s images outwith school, ie newspaper reports

+Use of internet

 Facilities for Physical Education and Outdoor Activities